Hellmanns Olive Oil Mayonnaise Review

 Then, I used both of them to make my favorite snack and I found myself slathering more of the low fat version to make it taste better.
 You see, if you water down mayonnaise it will lack what mayo is supposed to have - awesome flavor!

 You know, the problem isn't that full fat mayo is calorific.
-The problem is that Americans take baths in the stuff.
+The problem is we use to much of it on everything!

 A few mayonnaise tricks: